 There are also driver specific shortcuts that can appear in the Control Panel.
-In the screen to the right, a driver has been installed that brings up the Wiper shortcut button, which allows the user to configure and use a windshield wiping action with the AXIS 240Q.
+In the screen to the right, a driver has been installed that brings up the Wiper shortcut button, which allows the user to configure and use a windshield wiping action with the Axis video server.